StackTips

 4. onDestroy() - The system calls this method when the service is no longer used and is being destroyed.
 This method is used to, clean up any resources such as threads, registered listeners, receivers, etc. This is the last call the service receives.

-What is the purposes of Service in Android?
+8. What is the purpose of Service in Android?

-How to Pass data between Activities in Android?
+9. How to Pass Data Between Activities in Android?

-We an pass values between the activities, by using Bundles.
-Use below code to send data from ActivityA
+We can pass values between the activities, by using Bundles.
+Use the below code to send data from ActivityA

 String name="Javatechig";